AnnaWijetunga/AnnaWijetunga.github.io/_posts/2019-12-08-cli_data_gem_project_book_selector.markdown

 Having accomplished both, I do have a wish-list for when time becomes more abundant:

 1) Instead of displaying all 52 books, I'd like to incorporate pagination, such that a user sees 10 titles at a time.

 2) I'd like users to be able to read the books in the program.
 I could link to the site's book reader (have a tab open in a user's browser) or simply add the link to that book.

+To see it for yourself, head here: https://github.com/AnnaWijetunga/book-selector-CLI

 Thanks so much for reading through!
 To comment or get in touch, please see the links below. - Anna